Fasting Every Day Isn’t Always Smart

 The fasting method you choose already sets your frequency.

-- 16:8 daily?
-That’s fine — if you’re actually eating like a grown-up during your window.
+• 16:8 daily?
+That’s fine, if you’re actually eating like a grown-up during your window.

-- 5:2?
+• 5:2?
 Two intense fasting days.
 Five normal days.
 Simple, but not soft.

-- OMAD or 22:2?
-You’re pushing deeper — and you better eat dense, not dumb.
+• OMAD or 22:2?
+You’re pushing deeper, and you’d better eat dense.

-- Alternate-day fasting?
+• Alternate-day fasting?
 Brutal, but effective if your body can handle it.

 Got night shifts?
 A hectic family schedule?
 Then stop copying what worked for someone else and build something that works for you.

-Life Happens — Plan Your Fasts Anyway
+Life Happens, Plan Your Fasts Anyway

+Don’t let random chaos screw your results.
 If you wait to “feel ready” to fast, you’ll always choose comfort.

 Instead, choose your fasting days ahead of time.
 Block them in your calendar like appointments with your future self.

 Week packed with social events?
 Roll with it or fast on the calm days.
+Busy work stretch?
+Perfect time for tight windows and fewer meals.

 Track.
 Adjust.
 Repeat.